bfemiano/matchbot/README.md

 `/match m 25-45` --> male personality between the age 25 and 45.
 `/match n` --> non-binary personality between the age 18 and 100.

-Age argument is optional.
+Age is an optional argument.
+If not supplied the program will generate a personality between 18 and 100 years of age (inclusive).

 You can specify an exact age between `18` and `100` years old, or a range if you'd like to be surprised.
 Format for range is dash-separated no spaces I.E. `25-45`.

 `/save` to save the personality to `./saved_personality.dat`.
-This will let you reload later.
 This will overwrite any existing file with that name, so be sure to backup to a different location if you really don't want to lose the match!

 `/load` to restore a personality for conversation using the file `./saved_personality.dat`